JonasHasl/Hobby-Projects/README.md

-# Welcome to my Hobby-Projects for Pre-2023
+# Welcome to my Pre-2023 Hobby-Projects

 -To deploy the algorithms in Quantconnect you have to use the IDE at quantconnect.com and create a user.
 To deploy WSB strategy, in addition, you need a paid subscription to the Quiver Quantitative Data Set.